 As for any other technology, there are both pros and cons when it comes to VR learning.

 It can be costly to create VR learning experiences.
 The design and development phases can be time consuming especially if you are creating bespoke environments.

 In comparison to Augmented Reality and Mixed Reality, VR requires the use of physical equipment such as a headset for the learners to immersive themselves in the environment.
 This can introduce a barrier to rollout to mass audiences.

 VR may require a dedicated platform to host the experience and this platform may need to be linked to an LMS to support tracking, compliance, and reporting.

 The Next Step

 As technology such as VR is evolving, so is the EdTech industry, with new and exciting opportunities being created daily.
-With our university credit-rated programmes in Digital Learning Design and Instructional Design, you can start or advance your career as a specialist in digital learning design.
+With our university credit-rated Professional Diploma in Digital Learning Design you can start or advance your career as a specialist in digital learning design.